openshift/installer/Documentation/tutorials/installing-tectonic.md

 Next, define the following attributes for your cluster:

-* *CloudFormation Stack Name:* Name your cluster.
+* *Name:* Name your cluster.
 This name will appear in the Tectonic Console.
 * *Container Linux Update Channel:* Select the channel for your update mechanism for Container Linux (Stable, Beta or Alpha).
 * *Experimental Features:* Check this box to enable operators to perform automatic updates.
 * *CoreOS License and Pull Secret:* Copy and paste your Universal Software License, and your dockercfg pull secret from your Tectonic account page. (https://account.tectonic.com)
-* *CloudFormation Tags:* Enter any key-value pairs you wish to add to the Cluster as CloudFormation tags.
+* *Tags:* Enter any key-value pairs you wish to add to the Cluster as tags.
-* *DNS:* Select a pre-configured Route 53 hosted zone, and enter a subdomain.
-* *Internal Cluster:* Select this checkbox to make this cluster’s EC2 instances and Elastic Load Balancers internal only.

 **Certificate Authority**